-Some Minimalist, live with only 50 or 100 possessions.
+Some Minimalists, live with only 50 or 100 possessions.
 Other travel and live out of a Backpack.
 Most just live following a set of Minimalism rules they believe will help change their lives for the better.

 Let’s explore some of what I believe can be some of the possible negative aspects of Minimalism.

 Committing to Minimalism can be difficult.
 There are no rules and it can be difficult to learn how much or how little will be ideal for you.
 It can be tricky because there is a need to experiment.

 Getting rid of stuff will begin easily enough but can become increasingly more difficult over time.
 You will have to keep up the willpower to be consistent and combat feelings like sentimental attachments to items.

 Many people’s life goes flashing by in their minds as they evaluate each items fate you come across.
 Sometimes there is an overflow of memories, emotion, and a mixed bag of feelings.

 This is when you need to suppress emotions and stick to your decluttering plan.
 You may feel like you are disregarding your old lifestyle but you are not.
 You are just making room for more of what you love.

 It can be difficult to embrace the change.